 • Students have two main roles in the Practicum - portfolio manager and analyst.
-All students will spend one quarter as portfolio manager and two quarters as an analyst over the three quarters of the Practicum.
-During the AMP sequence, each student will prepare a minimum of two stock pitches, two stock updates, and one research report.
+All students will spend one quarter as portfolio manager and one quarter as an analyst over the required two quarters of the Practicum.
+You may choose to take an optional third quarter.